nantaphop/possible-props/README.md

 # Possible Props
+Utility to generate all combination of possible props of components.
+Useful with Storybook

 ## Motivation
 Mostly our components received a lot of props to customized how its look.
 But it difficult to visualized every possible props that can be together.
 So, I create simple utility function that should be use in `Storybook` stories to generate all props for our components.